Google emerges as target of a new state attorneys general antitrust probe

 More than half of the nation’s state attorneys general are readying an investigation into Google for potential antitrust violations, scheduled to be announced next week, marking a major escalation in U.S. regulators’ efforts to probe Silicon Valley’s largest companies.

-A smaller group of state attorneys general, representing the broader effort, is expected to unveil the investigation at a Sept.
-9 news conference in Washington, according to three people familiar with the matter who were not authorized to discuss a law enforcement proceeding on the record, cautioning the plans could change.
+A smaller group of these state officials, representing the broader coalition, is expected to unveil the investigation at a Monday news conference in Washington, according to three people familiar with the matter who spoke on the condition of anonymity because they were not authorized to discuss a law enforcement proceeding on the record, cautioning the plans could change.

 [Facebook, Google and other big tech giants are about to face a ‘reckoning,’ state attorneys general warn]

-It is unclear whether the DOJ will join the states at the event, and a spokesman did not immediately respond to a request for comment.
+It is unclear whether the Justice Department will join the states at the event, and a spokesman did not immediately respond to a request for comment.

 “Google’s services help people every day, create more choice for consumers, and support thousands of jobs and small businesses across the country,” spokesman Jose Castaneda said in a statement.
 “We continue to work constructively with regulators, including attorneys general, in answering questions about our business and the dynamic technology sector.”

-The states’ looming antitrust investigation of Google threatens to saddle the company with years of regulatory scrutiny, a headache compounded by heightened federal interest in the effects the search giant has on competition and consumers.
+The states’ looming antitrust investigation of Google threatens to saddle the company with years of regulatory scrutiny, even though the federal government has the most powerful tools at its disposal — including the ability to try to break up a business for violating competition laws.

-The DOJ and the Federal Trade Commission’s broad reviews into big tech could later evolve into more formal probes of Google and its Silicon Valley peers.
-House lawmakers have grilled officials from Amazon, Apple, Facebook and Google on competition as part of a bipartisan inquiry targeting the industry, and Senate lawmakers on Tuesday announced they’d hold a hearing focused on tech giants that acquire smaller rivals.
+But state attorneys general can contribute to federal action.
+For example, in the 1990s, the states helped build a broader case against Microsoft after rivals complained that it leveraged its Windows monopoly as it entered new markets and used it to erect barriers to competitors.

-Facebook specifically has acknowledged the FTC is actively investigating its business practices, an antitrust inquiry that observers later said is focused on the company’s prior acquisitions, including the messaging service WhatsApp and the photo-sharing app Instagram.
+“If multiple states — and I mean not just Democratic attorneys general but Republican attorneys general as well — are all looking into potential antitrust violations, one of the biggest effects might be to pressure the federal government to do a deeper dive,” said Doug Gansler, the former attorney general of Maryland and a top lawyer at the firm Cadwalader, Wickersham & Taft.

 For Google, the states’ heightened interest comes about six years after the U.S. government formally studied the tech giant’s search-and-advertising business but opted against slapping it with significant penalties.
 The inaction in the United States came to stand in stark contrast with Europe, which later issued a series of stinging, multibillion-dollar fines against the company for the way it displays search results and manages its Android smartphone operating system.